kutruff/nimbit/README.md

 asNumber.parse('hi'); // => throws
 ```

-The first argument is the Nimmbit output type of your coercion.
+The first argument is the Nimbit output type of your coercion.
 This paradigm is important to keep all types defined by Nimbit to be reflective and maintain strong typing throughout your code.

 If the coercion succeeds you just need to return `pass(result)`.
 If the coercion fails, return `fail()`.
-You can also return `fail(message)` to provide a custom error message.
+You can also return `fail()` to provide a custom error message.

 After that you can use `asNumber` any place you would use a `string`.